Shist/marvel/README.md

 ---

-### This project was rewritten from native JavaScript to TypeScript
+### This project was rewritten from native JavaScript to TypeScript.
+This branch contains the version on TypeScript.

 ---